RadomirPopovicFON/Image-Caption-Generator/README.md

 # Image-Caption-Generator
-Generating captions for images using a deep learning model with pre-trained embeddings [Fasttext](https://fasttext.cc/) and image features from [ResNet](https://keras.io/api/applications/resnet/).
+In this project I wanted to investigate, does using pre-trained features within a simple deep learning architecture can produce reliable results on image caption/tagging task.
+For this purpose, I used pre-trained embeddings [Fasttext](https://fasttext.cc/) and image features from [ResNet](https://keras.io/api/applications/resnet/).
 [Flickr8k](https://www.kaggle.com/shadabhussain/flickr8k?select=Flickr_Data) dataset was being used for training purposes.

 ### Brief pipeline description: